Theehawau/AgriTech/README.md

 * [metadata.csv](../main/metadata.csv) : table  of region name, url to data on amazon bucket, bounds.
 * [read_file.json](../main/read_file.json) :pipeline skeleton json file
 * [GetBounds](../main/GetBounds.py)
-> This script contains a class that can obtain the bounds to a region, link to the region point cloud data from a file of region names.
+  <p> This script contains a class that can obtain the bounds to a region, link to the region point cloud data from a file of region names.</p>

 * [ReadData](ReadData.py)
-> This script contains functions to  generate pipeline from give data, run pipeline to obtain tiff file,generate shape file and  generate dimensions geopandas dataframe
+  <p>This script contains functions to  generate pipeline from give data, run pipeline to obtain tiff file,generate shape file and  generate dimensions geopandas     dataframe </p>

 * [UpdateMetaData](ReadData.py)
-> This script contains functions to  generate pipeline from give data, run pipeline to obtain tiff file,generate shape file and  generate dimensions geopandas dataframe
+  <p> This script contains functions to  generate pipeline from give data, run pipeline to obtain tiff file,generate shape file and  generate dimensions geopandas     dataframe </p>

 * [GetDimensions](../main/GetDimension.py)
-> This script contains a class with attributes to validate bounds, create and run pipeline, generate shape file and dimension geopandas
+  <p> This script contains a class with attributes to validate bounds, create and run pipeline, generate shape file and dimension geopandas. </p>
-> The attributes need to be followed step wise [see example](../main/notebooks/GetDimension.ipynb)
+  <p> The attributes need to be followed step wise. <a href="https://github.com/Theehawau/AgriTech/blob/main/notebooks/GetDimension.ipynb">See example.</a></p>

 * [Visualize](../main/visualize.py)
-> This script contains functions for visualizing the data
+  <p> This script contains functions for visualizing the data </p>

 ### Usage
 #### Get Bounds